cleary/DECODED_Lite/README.md

 |-------|----------|--------|--------|

 Some graphs are controlled by the audio that is playing.
-Make a beat in a minitidal cell, then use `lo` as a Punctual graph to control position on the **y-axis**
+Make a beat in a minitidal cell, then use `lo` as a Punctual graph to change the position of the `circle`

 ```
 circle [0, lo] 0.5 >> video